Behind-the-Scenes of Kaia Gerber’s Latest Marc Jacobs Campaign

 Few perfumes smell so clearly like Teen Spirit than Daisy by Marc Jacobs.
 The scent and its iconic daisy-printed bottle have been a staple since 2007.
 But now, the brand is reviving the fragrance for Gen-Z, and putting Gen-Z model Kaia Gerber at the center of the campaign.
 The new perfume, Daisy Love, smells like cloudberry, daisies, and driftwood.
-It’s currently available for pre-order.
+It’s currently available at Macy’s.

 Gerber has been the face of Daisy for a year now, and recently shot the new video for Daisy Love.
 The campaign shows three models, including Gerber, frolicking around on a beach wearing daisy chains (thematic) and white dresses.